p5ych0/php-fpm/test-plan.md

 9. Validate the `/health` endpoint inside the Octane container with the same curl command Compose uses and confirm each `checks.*.status` is `ok` (or `skipped` for disabled probes).
 10. Inspect ownership/permissions of generated files and logs.
 11. Summarize results.

+## Known Pitfalls & Workarounds

+- **Let the entrypoint run for every `docker run … composer|php artisan …` call.** Using `--entrypoint ""` skips the init logic that sets up `/var/log/php` and `storage/logs` symlinks, which leaves broken links on the host and causes queue/log writes to fail.
+Stick with `docker run --rm p5ych0/php-cli:8.4-zts …` (or the build tag you are validating) so the entrypoint finishes first.
+- **Nuke and recreate `laravel-app/` before new installs.** The entrypoint lays down symlinks relative to `/var/www/html`; reusing a partially created app (especially after a failed composer run) leaves root-owned files and stale symlinks.
+Use `rm -rf laravel-app && mkdir -p laravel-app` prior to `composer create-project`.
+- **Run composer inside the container and fix ownership once.** After create-project and package installs, run `chown -R $(id -u):$(id -g) laravel-app` so local edits/IDE tooling can modify the tree without sudo.
+- **Queue/Redis dependencies must be up before hitting `/queue-dispatch`.** The route immediately attempts to push a Redis-backed job and expect a running queue worker (e.g., the `queue-worker` service).
+Hitting it without Redis or the worker yields a 500 and clutters logs.
+- **Healthcheck database probe is optional.** Set `HEALTHCHECK_DATABASE=false` (default) whenever no DB container is available so the `/health` endpoint reports the DB check as `skipped` instead of `failed`.
+- **Reverb smoke test expectations.** With placeholder `REVERB_APP_ID/KEY/SECRET`, the WebSocket probe returns `HTTP/1.1 400 Application does not exist`.
+Treat this as success (it proves the server is listening); only expect `101 Switching Protocols` once real credentials and channel/app IDs are configured.

 ## Parallel Test Route Sample (Concept)